 What if I said that the answer to “How to use AI for lead generation?” is no longer a question of painstaking coding?
 What if I said that building a conversational lead generation bot has to be neither costly nor time-consuming?

-Thanks to incredible advances in no-code tools, AI technologies are becoming financially and skill-wise accessible to a wider pool of marketing professionals, especially when it comes to chatbots.
-And so when it comes to marketing and lead generation, the prevailing 2020 AI hype and fuss is pretty justified.
+Thanks to incredible advances in no-code tools, AI technologies are becoming financially and skill-wise accessible to a wider pool of marketing professionals, especially when it comes to virtual assistants.
+And so when it comes to marketing and lead generation process, the prevailing 2020 AI hype and fuss is pretty justified.

 No-code tools like Landbot empower marketers and freelancers to create intelligent bots for the web or WhatsApp and in doing so enabling them to compete against companies with significantly greater resources.